therizhao/rizhao-blog/src/pages/module-posts/ID1105-Making-The-Fascinating-Kueh/index.md

    - Kuehs we think are created by a plan 📝
 4. The prof encouraged us to intentionally create accidents

+## E03 25-08-19

+For today, we will try to make as many different types of kueh as possible 😝.

+### I04-I07 Leave Kuehs

+#### Steps

+1. Added 1 spoon of rice flour
+2. Added 1 spoon of tapioca flour
+3. Added 1 spoon of water
+4. Mixed the mixture
+5. Removed 1 spoon of mixture and made **1 kueh (I04)**
+6. Added 1 spoon of water
+7. Removed 1 spoon of mixture and made **1 more kueh (I05)**
+8. Added 1 spoon of water
+9. Removed 1 spoon of mixture and made **1 more kueh (I06)**
+10. Added 4 spoons of tapioca starch
+11. Removed 1 spoon of mixture and made **1 more kueh (I07)**

+### 108 Cheetos Kueh

+1. Added 2 Cheetos
+2. Added 9 tablespoons of tapioca starch
+3. Added 7 tablespoons of rice flour

+### I09 Strawberry Cherry Fish Rice Kueh

+1. Added 6 tablespoons of tapioca starch
+2. Added 5 tablespoons of rice flour
+3. Added 1 cherry
+4. Added 1 half-eaten strawberry
+5. Added half a piece of dory fish from RVRC Sunday dinner
+6. Added added quinoa from RVRC Sunday dinner

 ...*This space will be filled with my next few experiments*...